Terms and conditions of BMD's AI services

 - Additional instructions (used for ensuring functionality)

-- Fox Text function in use (e.g. summary) including a style guide, if available, and the AI model to be used (used for ensuring functionality)
+- Fox Text function in use (e.g. summarising), including a style guide, if available, and the AI model to be used (used for ensuring functionality)

 Fox Filter can be used to filter BMD NTCS tables comfortably with natural language.
-For this, the AI creates a filter based on your natural language input.
-However, incorrect AI responses cannot be ruled out.
-Please make sure to always check the generated filters for accuracy and relevance to the specific context.
-BMD is not liable for any inaccuracies, omissions or outdated information in the AI-generated results.
+For this purpose, the AI creates a filter based on your natural language input.

 - Customer number (used for billing)